isabella232/OfficeDocs-O365ServiceDescriptions-pr.zh-CN/Office365-ServiceDescriptions/exchange-online-service-description/interoperability-connectivity-and-compatibility.md

 - 语音邮件互操作性

-若要详细了解如何使用 Exchange Online 配置 Skype for Business Server 2015，请参阅[配置本地 Skype for Business Server 2015 与 Exchange Online 之间的集成](https://go.microsoft.com/fwlink/p/?LinkId=271804)。有关混合配置，请参阅[支持的 Skype for Business Server 2015 混合配置](https://go.microsoft.com/fwlink/?LinkID=513084)。
+For more information about how to configure Skype for Business Server 2015 with Exchange Online, see [Configuring On-premises Skype for Business Server 2015 Integration with Exchange Online](https://go.microsoft.com/fwlink/p/?LinkId=271804).
+For hybrid configurations, see [Supported Skype for Business Server 2015 hybrid configurations](https://go.microsoft.com/fwlink/?LinkID=513084).

 ### <a name="microsoft-sharepoint"></a>Microsoft SharePoint